Should I get tested?

 - Check your destination’s COVID-19 requirements and restrictions frequently, as many countries change their requirements often with no advance notice.

 Via Your Mailbox.
 People who live in Wisconsin can go to the Say Yes!
 COVID Test website and place an order for a package of five rapid antigen COVID-19 tests at no cost.
-Each household can initially order one package, which will arrive in 1-2 weeks.
+Each household can order one package a month.
+The tests will arrive in 1-2 weeks.

 - At-home testing.
 You can get at-home tests in stores, pharmacies, and online.